 - 4 ounces soba noodles

 - 1 tablespoon grated ginger

 - 1 small yellow bell pepper, thinly sliced

 - 1 small zucchini, julienned into noodles, roughly 2 cups worth

 - 2-3 tablespoons toasted sesame seeds

 - Bring a pot of water to a boil.
 Add soba noodles and cook until tender, 4-5 minutes.
 Drain and rinse under cold water, set aside.

 - In a large skillet, heat olive oil over medium-low heat.
 Add grated garlic and ginger, cooking for 1 minute.
 Pour in soy sauce, water, and honey.
 Bring to a boil, reduce to a simmer, and cook for 2 minutes.

-- Toss in the thinly sliced red onion and pepper, cooking until tender, another 3-4 minutes.
+- Add in the thinly sliced red onion and pepper to the soy sauce mixture, cooking until tender, another 3-4 minutes.
 Next, add zucchini noodles, stirring to coat the noodles.
 Cook for 1-2 minutes (I like my zucchini noodles to still have a slight crunch).
 Taste and add more soy sauce or honey if desired.

 - Toss with soba noodles and serve with a sprinkle of toasted sesame seeds.
 While you can serve this dish warm, I find I like it cold (and usually the next day!)